Swarna1310/202Project-Game/README.md

 concrete factories implementing the abstract factory iGameTheme to have numerous themes for the game each generating a unique road, sky and screen specific to the theme I want.

+The Factory method also known as a virtual constructor can be used extensively in game development.
+It defines an interface for creating an object but leaves choice of it's type to the subclasses.
+For example in a war game we could have a Enemy Factory class that generates a new enemy dynamically at runtime.
+It would use an abstract enemy class and various concrete enemy classes that extend from the abstract enemy class.
+The specific enemy can then be dynamically generated from within the game using the enemy factory.
+This way the factory method lets a class defer the instantiation to the subclass dynamically as needed.

 ##Research on Leap API & JavaFX(Issue 11)
 The Leap Motion API follows a simple architecture design.
 It is based on a listener